Oil Futures Decline on Ukraine Peace Deal Reports, Extending Losses

 Overview

-Oil prices declined after Ukrainian President Volodymyr Zelenskyy agreed to negotiate a draft peace plan with Russia.
+Oil prices declined following reports of Ukrainian President Volodymyr Zelenskyy agreeing to negotiate a draft peace plan with Russia.
 This development has raised prospects of potential sanction removal and the restoration of Russian oil supplies to the global market.
-However, the deal remains unstable due to unacceptable conditions from Moscow.
-The news has immediate implications for the oil market, with the possibility of increased Russian oil exports and stabilization of oil supply chains if an agreement is reached.
-Market uncertainty persists due to the fluid nature of the negotiations.
+Oil futures extended losses as news of a potential peace deal emerged, signaling a possible easing of geopolitical tensions that have influenced oil prices.
+However, the deal remains uncertain due to reportedly unacceptable conditions from Moscow.

 25207249